svsatish/indomen/README.md

-# 🌾 Indomen Connection - E-Commerce Platform

-A modern full-stack platform built with React (Vite) and Node.js/Express that enables customers to receive fresh dairy and produce sourced weekly from Mennonite and Amish farms.
-We transport and coordinate delivery—we are not resellers.

 # 🌾 Indomen Connection - Farm Fresh E-Commerce Platform
 A modern full-stack platform built with React (Vite) and Node.js/Express that enables customers to receive fresh dairy and produce sourced weekly from Mennonite and Amish farms.
 We transport and coordinate delivery—we are not resellers.

 > 📘 **User Guide**: Check out [demo.md](./demo.md) for a visual walkthrough of the application features.
-> 💰 **Investor Info**: See [INVESTOR_PITCH.md](./INVESTOR_PITCH.md) for business overview and growth potential.
-> 💳 **Payment Setup**: See [PAYMENT_INTEGRATION.md](./PAYMENT_INTEGRATION.md) for payment provider configuration.

 ## ✨ Features